LaCy: What Small Language Models Can and Should Learn is Not Just a Question of Loss: Experiments

 \paragraph{Data.} We use the dwiki dataset, which consists of $3$B tokens from the OLMo2 project \citep{groeneveld2024olmoacceleratingsciencelanguage}, as used by \citet{zhao2025lmlm}.
 We label the dataset using our strategy outlined in \cref{sec:spacy_data_processing}, relying on the spaCy grammar parser \citep{honnibal2020spacy}.
 To compare to LLM judge annotations in our \texttt{<CALL>} delegation setup, we process the annotations of \citet{zhao2025lmlm} as described in \cref{sec:lmlm_data_processing}.

 \paragraph{Pretraining.} We pretrain GPT-2 architectures from scratch with the SentencePiece tokenizer \citep{Kudo2018SentencePieceAS}.
 The standard token dictionary of size 32,000 is extended by the special \texttt{<CALL>} token.
-Models are trained for $340-440$k iterations ($\sim50$B tokens, $\sim16$ epochs), the exact number picked, similarly to past work \citep{rho_1} to equalize the number of tokens on which models receive gradient signals to the ground truth next token.
+Models are trained for $340-440$k iterations ($40-50$B tokens for 334M models and $35-45$B for 1.3B ablations, $\sim16$ epochs), in accordance with literature recommendations for scarce data \citep{muennighoff23scalingscarce}.
+The exact number of iterations was picked, similarly to past work \citep{rho_1} to equalize the number of tokens on which models receive gradient signals to the ground truth next token.
+This gives a token-to-parameter ratio of at least $120\times$ for 334M models and $25\times$ for 1.3B models.
 We use a context length of $1024$ tokens and full precision.
 Details are in \cref{sec:pretrainin_details}.

 \paragraph{Inference and Cascading} We use greedy decoding.
 The cascade model used when an SLM defers is Llama 3.2 1B \citep{llama3.2}.
-Although this is a relatively small model, we found it to be particularly high-performing on wiki data, making it a good cascade partner.
+Although this is a relatively small model, we found it to be particularly high-performing on Wikipedia, making it a good cascade partner.
 Whenever the SLM generates a \texttt{<CALL>} token, we pass the sequence generated so-far (including the prompt and excluding the \texttt{<CALL>} token) to the cascade model.
 In generation tasks, models are evaluated on an equal call budget of $22$\% of tokens, which we enforce by thresholding the \texttt{<CALL>} logit based on a running quantile that that adjusts based on the number of \texttt{<CALL>}s generated so far (details are in \cref{sec:call_ratio_calibration}).
 Since Llama does not use the SentencePiece tokenizer, occasionally it returns what in the SentencePiece tokenizer are multiple tokens, predominantly when retrieving 3-4 digit numeric tokens.

 \paragraph{Model comparisons.} We compare LaCy to a range of recent methods.
 For fairness, we reimplement and pretrain these methods with the same budgets and data.

 \begin{itemize}[leftmargin=*] \item \textbf{Baseline}: pretrained without \texttt{<CALL>} delegations, evaluated at 340k steps to make up for the 15\% of tokens that other methods do not train on. \item \textbf{Loss-based calls}: pretrained with uniformly sampled \texttt{<CALL>} masks.
 The SLM learns a constant prior logit on the \texttt{<CALL>} token, independent of context, and hence at inference time calls whenever the logits of all other tokens fall below this threshold, similar to \citet{Jitkrittum_2023_confidence_based_cascade}. \item \textbf{LLM judge}: pretrained with \texttt{<CALL>} delegations given by LLM judge annotations \citep{zhao2025lmlm}. \item \textbf{Rho-1}: pretrained with \texttt{<CALL>} delegations chosen with low Rho-score \citep{rho_1}.
 The original paper trains on tokens with high Rho score and skips the rest.
 We adapt this to our cascade setup by training on tokens with high Rho score and \emph{delegating} on tokens with low scores. \item \textbf{LaCy}: pretrained with \texttt{<CALL>} delegations based on both spaCy factual annotations and loss signal. \end{itemize}